4d/docs/website/translated_docs/es/ORDA/overview.md

 title: '¿Qué es ORDA?'
 ---

-ORDA stands for **Object Relational Data Access**.
+ORDA significa **Object Relational Data Access**.
 It is an enhanced technology allowing to access both the model and the data of a database through objects.

 Relations are transparently included in the concept, in combination with [lazy loading](glossary.md#lazy-loading), to remove all the typical hassles of data selection or transfer from the developer.